HEP-PBSP/SIMUnet/docs/sphinx/source/tutorials/simu_closure_test.rst

 SIMUnet closure test
 =====================

+Closure tests serve as a mechanism to assess the reliability of fits of PDFs and physical parameters in general, and the robustness of the methodologies involved.

+The :math:`\text{SIMUnet}` code extends the capacity of the NNPDF closure test to run contaminated fits and closure tests probing the fit quality of both PDFs and physical parameters.

+:math:`\text{SIMUnet}` can produce BSM contaminated fits by injecting New Physics into the generated pseudodata while the fit is done assuming the Standard Model.
+With this functionality, any user can test the robustness of any New Physics scenario against being fitted away in a PDF fit.
+In this context, :math:`\text{SIMUnet}` can perform closure tests for both PDFs and physical parameters, giving surety of the reliability of the :math:`\text{SIMUnet}` methodology.

-A SIMUnet closure test corresponds to running a BSM contaminated PDF fit and a simultaneous PDF-EFT fit at the same time.
+A :math:`\text{SIMUnet}` closure test corresponds to running a BSM contaminated PDF fit and a simultaneous PDF-EFT fit at the same time.
 For details about each process see each tutorial.
 Here is an example runcard:

 .. code-block:: yaml